RSMAS-CompBioTeam/RNAseq/README.md

-#Expression analyses
+# RNA-Seq analyses

 This is a basic introduction to using a computer cluster to carry out some analyses of RNA-Seq data.

-#Getting set up
+# Getting set up

 First we will ssh into pegasus